 Each step concatenates the current state of reasoning with the correct final answer.
 This process enables the supervisor model to learn the relationship between intermediate steps and the correct final outcome.

-Finally, using the dataset generated above, we fine-tune a Llama-3-8b model using Low Rank Adaptation (LoRA) \citep{edward2021lora} as the supervisor model.
-Finally, the information gain is computed using the trained model as described in Section \ref{sec:estimating-information-gain}.
+Using the dataset generated above, we fine-tune a Llama-3-8b model using Low Rank Adaptation (LoRA) \citep{edward2021lora} as the supervisor model.
+Finally, the information-gain is computed using the trained model as described in Section \ref{sec:estimating-information-gain}.